min2ha/ukwa-site/content/target/67051/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Boris Johnson calls for more 'guts' in Brexit talks

 Boris Johnson criticised the UK government's Brexit talks strategy at a private dinner, saying it lacked "guts" and suggested Donald Trump could do a better job.
 The foreign secretary also took a swipe at Chancellor Philip Hammond, calling the Treasury "the heart of Remain".